Wyo Visual Basic Coding Standards

 Documentation

 1. Use a consistent format with regard to internal documentation.
 If you use complete sentences in inline comments, then do so throughout your program's code, otherwise use explanatory, understandable phrases.
 Remember comments are the main form of internal documentation.
 They should be explanatory but not too verbose (wordy).
-They should help explain the purpose of the program or procedure in which they are used.
+They should help explain the purpose of the program or method in which they are used.
 They should also explain the purpose of variables within specific algorithms.
 Always use correct spelling, punctuation, and grammar within comments.

-4. Annotate medium to complex algorithms and assignment statements with inline comments.
+3. Annotate medium to complex algorithms and assignment statements with inline comments.
 Do not necessarily assume that fellow programmers (or instructors) will understand your logic.
 However, do not document the obvious.

 Turning-In Programming Assignments